prysmaticlabs/documentation/docs/install/arm.md

 ---
 id: arm
-title: Installing Prysm on ARM Hardware
+title: Installing Prysm on ARM64 with Prysm.sh
-sidebar_label: ARM installations
+sidebar_label: Prysm installation script
 ---

 Prysm can be installed on ARM64 systems using the Prysm build script.
 This page includes instructions for performing this process.